centria/cs-exercises-20/README.md

 ```

 #### Exercise_14
-* CrEate a program, that asks the user for a boolean.
+* create a program, that asks the user for a boolean.
 After user input, the program will print the boolean.
 Example prints:

 ```console
 Give me the truth!